Albuquerque Distracted Driving Accident Attorney

 Nationwide, the number of accidents related to distracted driving is rising at an alarming rate.
 More than half of the drivers surveyed admitted to engaging in distracted driving behaviors that range from using a cell phone to eating or drinking while driving.

 These distractions compromise the safety of everyone on the road and increase the risk of accidents.
+If you have been injured, you may need the help of an Albuquerque distracted driving accident lawyer.
+Contact Barrera Law Group LLC to see how we can assist during this time.

 Laws and Regulations on Distracted Driving in New Mexico